GaraziLS/React-Apuntes/Apuntes/Styles in React/styles-react.md

 We're gonna create a scss file called navigation.
 The classes required to make the styles work will go into the navigation-container.js file to write the classes.
 It's important to note that all of this will go in a single class.
 Now, the class word is a reserved one in react, so we can't say ```<div class=""></div>``` as usual.
 Instead, we'll put a **className**.

-> Remember to add an active class to links in order to create an effect when that link is clicked.
+> Remember to add an active class to navlinks and right after the route in order to create an effect when that link is clicked.

 ```
 render() {